 The District has several cooperative agreements to allow the use of District facilities for the recharge of water beyond the Districts Licensed Diversion and rights.
 A regional agreement with agencies in the area, referred to as the Exchange Plan provides options to move water through District facilities and allows the District to seek reimbursement for tracking, monitoring and reporting the water in Santa Ana and Mill Creek.
-The Exchange plan costs are billed to SBVMWD.

 The Big Bear Watermaster agreement names the District as a member of the Watermaster Committee, and while the District does not recharge water for them, they track and provide information to the Watermaster.
 The District also currently has two agreements the 1975 Spreading Agreement and the 2007 Easement Agreement that provide recharge of State Project Water and Santa Ana River Water, respectively, for SBVMWD.
-These agreements pay a proportional share of the District's Maintenance costs for the facilities.
-The Spreading Agreement provides for year to year proportional share and the Easement agreement provides for a 5 year rolling average share of costs.
+These agreements pay a proportional share of the District's maintenance costs for the facilities.
+The spreading agreement provides for year to year proportional share and the easement agreement provides for a 5 year rolling average share of costs.